Source Connect & Zoom

 Remote recording until recently was rare in animation and game VO.
 It if was a remote session, the studio would still record everyone via an expensive and hardware-dependent broadband phone connection called an ISDN.
 That required installing expensive hardware along with a special phone service, plus monthly fees for line usage.
 Because of its hassle and expense, it was typically reserved for stars and the famous.
 This form of remote VO recording is thankfully well on the way out.

-Source Connect is what most use now to record professional voice overs remotely (this has been more common with promos and commercial voice acting).
+Source Connect is a popular to record professional voice overs remotely (this has been more common with promos and commercial voice acting).
 SC is software you install on your home studio computer (not tablet or iPhone) that allows the same kind of low latency (low sound delay) high fidelity audio connection over a regular internet connection.
 Source Connect is the new standard for a new age in VO.
 A voice actor just needs a good internet connection, a decent mic and acoustics and SC properly installed and configured on a laptop or computer and you’re good to go.

-Once installed it is quite simple to use.
-You log on and have it up and running during your session while you record on your own machine and/or the studio records you remotely over SC.
+Once installed and configured, it is quite simple to use SC.
+You log on and have it up and running in the background during your session while you record on your own machine and/or the studio records you remotely over SC.

 Source Connect “Standard” is the version you’d want.
 The “pro” version is for animation studios.
 SC Standard offers a 15 day free trial to set it up, then once you’ve configured it and confirmed it works for you, you have options to subscribe or purchase it outright.